phreeza/manuscript_axon_potentials/doc/manuscript.md

 System" as part of the NSF/NIH/ANR/BMBF/BSF Collaborative Research in Computational Neuroscience Program, 01GQ1505A.

-The authors wish to thank Anna Kraemer for help with animal handling and surgery.
+The authors wish to thank Anna Kraemer for help with animal handling and surgery and Martina Michalikova for helpful comments on a draft of this manuscript.

 <!--
 * Show how a dipole emerges in simple case